ghapereira/knightspath/readme.md

 Programwise, condition 1 is checked simply when the movement array is fully covered, and condition 2 when in the first position the program tries to go to a movement after 'H'.

+### Build instructions

+The program can be built by using `make`.
+Alternatively it can be built by using Docker.
+Currently the only thing that works are the tests, that are the default operation specified in the Dockerfile.
+The execution is as follows:
+`docker build -t knightspath .`